SumoLogic/sumologic-documentation/docs/observability/application-components.md

 Existing customers have to perform the below steps:
 1. Add `db_cluster_address` and `db_cluster` port in their telegraf configuration as mentioned in the respective component’s collection doc.
 This is for tagging metrics.
 2. Add `db_cluster_address` and `db_cluster_port` in the sumologic source for logs as mentioned in the respective component’s collection doc.
-3. Import the existing fields using fields.sh script in Step 4 and follow Step 1, 2, 3, and 5 to deploy the solution.
+3. Import the existing fields using fields.sh script in Step 4 and follow Step 1, 2, 3, and 5 under [Installation](#installation) to deploy the solution.
 4. The above step will deploy new dashboards and new monitors, so after migrating your custom content to these new dashboards, you can delete old FERs and dashboards.